-To reduce the starkness of pronounced paths, we modify the shortest path (SP) routing scheme shown in Figure 1 by having each node select one of multiple parent nodes to route data to the base station.
+To reduce the starkness of pronounced paths, we modify the shortest path (SP) routing scheme shown in Figure 1 by having each node randomly select one of multiple parent nodes to route data to the base station.
 When a node needs to forward a packet, the node randomly selects one of its parent nodes to forward the packet.
-We call this scheme multiparent routing (MPR).
+We call this scheme multi-parent routing (MPR).
 We propose two methods for setting up multiple parents for each node.
 In the first method (See Figure 2), the beacon message sent by the base station contains a level field.
 The base station sets the value of level to 0.
 When a node forwards a beacon message, it increments it by 1.
 So the value of level represents the number of hops that a node is from the base station along a particular path.
 A sensor node s selects all neighbor nodes whose level value is less than s's level value as its parent nodes.
 In the second method, a node monitors all beacon messages it receives before forwarding the first beacon message.
 Since a node s has to wait for some amount of time before forwarding a beacon message (waiting time in MAC layer), it selects all nodes from whom it receives a beacon message while waiting to forward the first received beacon message as its parent nodes.

 An adversary has several ways to attack these multiparent routing setup schemes.
-A malicious node can claim a low level value to attract other nodes, and can use unfair media access control mechanisms to occupy the wireless channel.
-However, protecting routing schemes is beyond the scope of this paper.
+For example, a malicious node can claim a low level value to attract traffic from other nodes, or it can use unfair media access control mechanisms to occupy the wireless channel.
+Protecting routing schemes from such attacks is beyond the scope of this paper.
 Here we assume that the routing set up scheme is relatively fast, so an adversary doesn't have enough time to attack routing set up process.
-Several mechanisms [14, 5] have already been proposed to protect against attacks to routing set up.
+Several mechanisms [14, 5] have already been proposed to protect against attacks during the routing setup.